cmeeren/Felicity/DOCUMENTATION.md

 `Lock()` optionally accepts a custom timeout.
 The default is 10 seconds.

+### External locking mechanisms

+The locking demonstrated above is handled entirely within Felicity.
+However, you may need to plug into external locking system, e.g. because there are background operations being triggered for the same resources that are modifiable through the API, or because you need distributed locking across multiple instances of an API (see e.g. [DistributedLock](https://github.com/madelson/DistributedLock)).

+In this case, use the `CustomLock` method.
+Here, you must pass a `getLock` function.
+This function accepts the (strongly typed) resource ID, and should return `None` if the lock times out, or `Some` with an `IDisposable` that releases the lock when disposed.

 ### Locking dependent resources

 You may have resources that are “child” entities and belong to another resource (see section TODO).
 In this case, it is generally the “parent” resource that should be locked.
 For example, when modifying an `orderline`, the shared state that should be locked may be the parent `order`.

-To set up this, simply use the `LockOther()` method and pass in the following three arguments:
+Felicity facilitates this by allowing you to easily delegate locking to the another resource.
+To set up this, simply use the `LockOther()` methods and pass in the following three arguments:

-* The parent resource definition
+* The resource definition of the parent resource to lock (the resource must have a lock specified)
-* A function that, given the child ID, returns the parent ID
+* Optionally a function that, given the child ID, returns the parent ID.
+This is used for any child resource other than a POST collection operation to create a child resource.
+If not specified, these requests will not be locked.
-* Optionally the relationship from the child to the parent resource (required in order to lock POST requests to create child resources)
+* Optionally the relationship from the child resource to the parent resource.
+This is used to lock POST requests to create child resources.
+If not specified, these requests will not be locked.

 Felicity then locks the specified parent resource instead of the child resource: